djnavarro/hugo-calade/README.md

-# hugo-slurm
+# SLURM: A slightly less unremittingly minimal theme for Hugo and blogdown

-SLURM: A slightly less unremittingly minimal theme for Hugo and blogdown
+**SLURM** is a Hugo theme that adapts the **Xmin** theme.
+The goal here is to make sure I understand the basics of how Hugo works.